phoenixDownunder/bme688/README.md

 * The bme688 is an advanced multi sensor system containing Temperature, Humidity and Pressure sensors along with a multi function Gas (TPHG) sensor on a single chip.

+* The BME688 version used here is the SparkFun Qwiic BME688-Environmental-Sensor-Breakout.
+See the image at [SparkFun BME688](SparkFun-©-BME688-_Environmental_Sensor_Breakout)

 --
 # Contents